DeepLabCut/DeepLabCut/docs/Overviewof3D.md

 ffmpeg -i videoname.mp4 -vframes 20 camera-1-%03d.jpg
 ```
 - While taking the images:
      - Keep the orientation of the checkerboard the same and do not rotate it more than 30 degrees.
-Rotating the checkerboard circularly will change the origin across the frames and may result in incorrect order of detected corners.
+Rotating the checkerboard circular will change the origin across the frames and may result in incorrect order of detected corners.

      - Cover several distances, and within each distance, cover all parts of the image view (all corners and center).